UniversalDependencies/docs/_u-dep/flat.md

 ~~~

 In addition, regular syntactic relations are used: (i) for a modifying determiner or (ii) to connect
-together the words of a description or name which involve embedded prepositional phrases, sentences, etc.
+together the words of a description or name which involve embedded prepositional phrases, sentences, etc.,
+when these relations are recognized in the language being annotated (i.e., the analyses below are for
+French, German, and Spanish, not English).

 ~~~ sdparse
 Le Japon